sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/tutorial.md

 /location/name/text()
 ```

-In order to bind the result of this XPath expression to the variable `?name`, we make use of the SPARQL clause `BIND` inside a `WHERE` claude:
+In order to bind the result of this XPath expression to the variable `?name`, we make use of the SPARQL clause `BIND` inside a `WHERE` clause:

 ```
 GENERATE {